SPIE Education and Travel Scholarships Applications Now Avalilable.

 Students are not eligible to apply for both scholarships in the same year.
 Please only apply for one scholarship.

-The Travel Scholarships are for students from undergraduate, graduate, or PhD programs who are planning to attend courses and conferences at SPIE's symposia.
+The Travel Scholarships are for students from undergraduate, graduate, or PhD programs who are planning to attend conferences and exhibitions organized by SPIE.
 The Travel scholarships are in the amount of $2,000.
 If students are applying for other SPIE travel funds to a symposium, they are not eligible to use the Travel Scholarship for the same meeting.

 Optics and Photonics Education Scholarships